retaildevcrews/asb-spark/challenges/deploy-loderunner/README.md

 ## Background

 To create a load test for our NGSA application, we need to run our end-to-end test tool (Loderunner) which generates https requests and sends them to our NGSA application.
+More about Loderunner can be found [here](#loderunner).

 The Loderunner application needs to be deployed on our AKS cluster.
 Create a Kubernetes manifest file (yaml) to define and create the appropriate resource(s) needed to deploy Loderunner.
-Using the following inputs, Loderunner will generate approximately 1 request per second when deployed.
-More about Loderunner inputs can be found [here](#loderunner).
-These are the inputs needed to deploy Loderunner on our AKS cluster.
+The inputs needed to deploy Loderunner on our AKS cluster are shown below.
+Using theseinputs, Loderunner will generate approximately 1 request per second when deployed.

 ```yaml